 The uniting power of sport is the most moving part of any sports film.
 There is something about the struggle and triumph of athletes that will always be endearing.
 The biggest strength of “The Keeper” is that it combines athletic heroics with the aforementioned complicated forgiveness.
 It elevates the sporting sequences to a whole new level of emotion.
 This is not a run of the mill underdog story; this is the most hated person in Manchester becoming a hero for Manchester City despite 20,000 people, many of whom were Jewish, protesting when he signed for the club.
 If I did not know it was true, I would struggle to believe it.

 The score is beautiful and successfully encompasses the trauma to triumph tale that “The Keeper” is.
-It is the job of the score to elevate every aspect of the screen, and composer Gerd Baumann has achieved that here.
+Musical scores endeavour to elevate every aspect of the screen, and composer Gerd Baumann has achieved that here.

 The direction is the films only notable hiccup.
 The overall approach of the movie is rather straight forward and respectful.
 Unfortunately, some small periods slide past without much impact as a result of this.
 The presentation of such a complex script in such a straightforward manner is also unfortunate.
 More could have been said with the movie had the right risks been taken at the right moments.
 However, Rosenmüller treads lightly with his subjects, as so many directors of biopics do.
 It is worth noting testing the waters by utilising a faster pace and more engaging direction very quickly could have stifled a story very much worth telling well.
 If the leisurely pace is the price that must be paid to avoid disaster than in this case, I am more than happy to pay it.